dmcgowan/mocker/README.md

 ---

 ### Create a new endpoint
-`POST /mock`
+`POST /mock[?optional query parameters]`

-Returns the new endpoint.
-The content posted and content-type will be returned by endpoint when given the identifier and the same query string parameters.
+Returns a new endpoint identifier.
+The content posted and content-type will be returned by endpoint when given the identifier, no additional path, and using the same query parameters.
+Additional content may be added to the endpoint by posting updates with different path/query parameters.

 ### Adds to or updates endpoint
-`POST /mock/{endpoint}`
+`POST /mock/{endpoint}[/optional path][?optional query parameters)]`

 Returns the given endpoint.
-The content posted and content-type will be returned by endpoint when given the identifier and the same query string parameters.
+The content posted and content-type will be returned by endpoint when given the identifier and the same path/query parameters.

 ### Make request to endpoint
-`GET /endpoint/{endpoint}`
+`GET /endpoint/{endpoint}[/optional path][?optional query parameters)]`

-Returns the content-type and content for the endpoint with the same query string parameters
+Returns the content-type and content for the endpoint with the same path/query parameters

 Returns 404 if endpoint does not exist

-Returns 400 if endpoint exists but no content with the given query string parameters exist
+Returns 400 if endpoint exists but no content with the given path/query parameters exist

 ### Simple response code
-`GET /response/{status:int}`
+`GET /response/{status:int}[/optional path]`

 Returns the status code specified

+### Simple timeout/latency
+`GET /timeout/{timeout:int}[/optional path]`

+Returns 200 after specified timeout in ms

+### Normal distribution timeout/latency

+`GET /timeout/{min:int},{median:int},{max:int}[/optional path]`

+Returns 200 after a random amount of time on a normal distribution
+ - approximately 1% of requests will be min
+ - approximately 1% of requests will be max
+ - approximately 75% of requests will be closer to median than min or max